|

 http://www.hsabank.com/hsabank/learning-center/health-savings-accounts

-Disclaimer: HSA information is subject to change.
+Disclaimer: HSA information rules are subject to change.
 Please consult your tax advisor regarding HSA tax consequences, or the bank you intend to put your HSA money with.
 I am only competent to advise you on the medical portion of the plan.

 HOW DO I APPLY FOR COVERAGE?